Product Care - Ever wondered How to Clean Terracotta Pots? These Easy Steps to Clean Clay Pots will make your life simple!

-Terracotta pots that are really dirty can be soaked in pure vinegar+water mixture.
-Vinegar also does a great job of dissolving the white salts and disinfection.
-Soak the pots in a water/vinegar solution for an hour or two and then give it a good wash, scrubbing it with a brush.
+Pots and Planters that are really dirty can be soaked in pure vinegar and a warm water mixture.
+Vinegar also does a great job of dissolving the white salts and disinfect them.
+Just let the Pots soak in the solution for an hour or two and then give them a good wash, using a scrub brush and repot.

 Wash your terra cotta pots thoroughly, as brushing them may get rid of the mineral buildup but the pots could still contain pest eggs, so make sure your pot gets a good wash.

 Once your garden pots are clean, rinse them well and leave them out in the sun to dry and they will be ready for use when spring comes.